ljishen/my-awesome-scripts/README.md

 # my-awesome-scripts

-The scripts that used in my work
+Collection of scripts used in my projects